 We employ a number of different techniques to increase color and intensity of our Sangiovese.
 We use a fan training system spreads the fruit out over a larger area.
 This improves exposure to sun.
 Then, we leave only one bud per spur, and one cluster per shoot.
 This reduces the yield and keeps the fruit spread over the vine.
 As the days start to get shorter, we will do extensive leaf removal from around the clusters, to allow even better exposure to the sun.
 After we hand harvest and crush the fruit, we employ one last practice called saigné.
 In this procedure we draw off about 20% of the juice from the fermentation tank.
 This intensifies the color and flavors of the remaining wine by increasing the skin to juice ratio.
 Once optimum color and flavor had been extracted, they were pressed off to barrels.
 The wine spent twenty-two months aging in small French, Hungarian and American oak barrels.

 The wine is black with dark crimson edges.
 In the aroma you will find ripe dark fruits such as cherry, pomegranate, and blueberry.
 These fruit flavors are accompanied by dried herbs, cola, caramelized fruit, white pepper and floral aromas.

 On the palate you will receive bright flavors of cherry, berry, spice and plum jam.
 The body of the wine is full, yet sweet and smooth.
 It is deliciously balanced with a lingering finish, and supple tannins.

 The Viognier was hand picked and whole cluster pressed.
 The juice was chilled for several days before being racked off its lees.
 Simply put racking is siphoning your wine off of the dead yeast, known as lees, into a clean container.
 There are two reasons to rack your wine.
 First it helps clarify your wine but it can also prevent off flavors from the decomposing yeast.
 Over time yeast and other sediment will precipitate out of your wine and settle to the bottom.
-The cloudiness will dissipate with each successive racking until you’ve got a nearly clear wine.
+The cloudiness will dissipate with each successive racking until you are left with a nearly clear wine.
 Next it was fermented at 53 degrees until nearly dry.